-Next to Westbrook Mall, the Westbrook Station will be an underground station, with tracks remaining tunneled until just before 31st Street SW where they will continue on at ground level.
-Located between 37th Street SW and 33 St SW, the station site will include a bus terminal which will offer a Bus Rapid Transit route to Mount Royal College.
+The Westbrook Station will be an underground station, with tracks remaining tunneled until just before 31st Street SW where they will continue on at ground level.
+Next to Westbrook Mall, between Bow Trail and 17th Avenue and just west of 33rd Street SW, the station site will include a bus terminal which will offer a Bus Rapid Transit route to Mount Royal College.
 Areas roughly 800 meters from the station which will enjoy increased real estate premiums (as well as access to LRT) include Spruce Cliff, Shaganappi, Rosscarrock and Killarney.
-In order to build the station, the removal of Ernest Manning High School is required.
-The Province of Alberta and the City of Calgary have already reached an agreement with the Calgary Board of Education to appropriate the land.
-A new high school will be built beside the station on 69th Street SW.
-Home owners will need to be cognizant of the possibility of increased property crime and vandalism correlated with increased access and teenagers (an age group often associated with vandalism, theft and other nuisance type offenses).
+In order to build the station, the removal of Ernest Manning High School was